The direct answer

 If you are selling a beach home in Madeira Beach, North Redington Beach, Redington Shores, or St. Pete Beach, buyers will immediately ask three things:

-What flood zone is the property in.
 What is the elevation relative to base flood elevation.
-What does flood insurance cost today.

 You do not need to defend your property.
 You need to prepare clear, factual answers before listing.